 Resetting the Layers Window

-The window can be reset to its original position (including docking) by pressing
+The window can be reset to its original position and size (including docking) by pressing

 Relocating the Layers Window